-[NOTE: Each charter school should determine which, if any, standing committees the charter school board wishes to establish.]
+[NOTE: Each charter school should determine which, if any, standing committees the charter school board wishes to establish.
+These definitions have been reorganized in alphabetical order.
+The 2025 Minnesota legislature enacted a requirement that charter school boards establish a finance committee (see paragraph D below).]

 B. The charter school board will establish, by resolution, for each standing or ad hoc committee the number of members, the term and the charge or mission of each such committee.